lpmdiaz/3D-SFS/README.md

 	./parse3Dsfs

-will display information on the arguments this program needs (assuming the path now contains the **plotting** folder).
+will display information on the arguments this program needs (assuming the path contains the **bin** folder).
 For instance, the call

 	./parse3Dsfs ../data/ms.3d.sfs parsed3Dsfs 10 10 10 42